zyangchuan/FlappyUFO/README.md

 ![Jumping physics](docs/images/jump-velocity.jpg)

 3. Generating pipes
-The game initiate with 5 pipes of random heights at the beginning and generates more pipes as the UFO(player) moves to the right.
+-The game initiate with 5 pipes of random heights at the beginning and generates more pipes as the UFO(player) moves to the right.
-At every certain interval, the game will generate 1 extra pipe of a random height.
+-At every certain interval, the game will generate 1 extra pipe of a random height.
 ```
 if self.ufo.getPos() >= self.checkpoint: // A check point is used between every interval
   self.pipeNumber += 1 // Add a new pipe once a check point is reached